Go to the page content

 Muscle mass and strength are considered important for the maintenance of physical activity.

 The standard BMI calculation can also underestimate or overestimate the amount of excess fat carried by elderly persons.
-Assessments such as waist circumference have therefore been recommended as better options when measuring body fat in the elderly.
+Assessments such as waist circumference have therefore been recommended as better options when measuring body fat in the elderly12.

 Diagnosis of obesity

 Diagnostic testing is often ordered during initial obesity assessments, with the aim of discovering metabolic problems and personalizing treatment options.
-Screening will typically involve various types of laboratory testing:

 Consult your doctor if you would like to learn more about comprehensive diagnoses for obesity.